-In July 2023, the Company entered into a Sublease with Neurocrine for office space in San Diego, California which became the Company's headquarters in August 2023.
+In July 2023, the Company entered into a Sublease with Neurocrine Biosciences, Inc. for office space in San Diego, California which became the Company's headquarters in August 2023.
 Under the terms of the Sublease, the Company leased the second floor of the building, including certain furniture and fixtures, located at 12790 El Camino Real in San Diego, California consisting of approximately 35,016 rentable square feet of office space.
 The term of this non-cancellable lease commenced on July 21, 2023, and will end on July 31, 2031.
-The Company is subleasing the premises for \$1.0 million in the first year with 3% annual increases in each subsequent year.
-The

-Sublease included rent abatement for the second through the seventh full calendar months of the lease term.
+The Company is subleasing the premises for approximately \$2.0 million per year with 3% annual increases in each subsequent year.
+The Company subleased the premises for approximately \$1.0 million in the first year, which included the rent abatement for the second through the seventh full calendar months of the lease term.
 In lieu of a cash security deposit under the Sublease, Bank of America issued on the Company's behalf an irrevocable standby letter of credit in the amount of \$0.5 million.
-The letter of credit is secured by a deposit of \$0.5 million with the same bank and included in restricted cash on the Company's condensed consolidated balance sheet at March 31, 2024.
+The letter of credit is secured by a deposit of \$0.5 million with the same bank and included in restricted cash on the Company's condensed consolidated balance sheet at June 30, 2024.
 The Company used its incremental borrowing rate available at commencement date in determining the present value of lease payments and recognized an operating lease liability of \$11.0 million and a corresponding operating lease right-of-use ("ROU") asset of approximately \$11.0 million on the condensed consolidated balance sheet during the year ended December 31, 2023.

 In March 2021, the Company signed a three-year operating lease for a multi-function ventilated research laboratory and office space in Ghent, Belgium.
-The non-cancellable lease expires on June 30, 2024.
-This laboratory and office space lease includes two, two-year renewal options.
+The non-cancellable lease expired on June 30, 2024.
+The Company exercised its option to extend the lease term through June 30, 2026, resulting in an immaterial operating lease liability and corresponding operating lease ROU asset.